AlfredoPrograma/portfolio/src/data/articles/spinning-up-kafka.en.md

 ---
+lang: "en"
+slug: "spinning-up-kafka-en"
+canonicalSlug: "spinning-up-kafka"
 title: "Setting up a Kafka event broker with producers and consumers"
 date: "2025-10-09"
 excerpt: "Learn the fundamentals of event streaming with Kafka and how to build producers and consumers in Go."
 tags: ["Kafka", "Microservices", "Golang", "Docker"]
 ---